Main Walk: 17¾ km (11.0 miles). Five hours walking time. For the whole excursion including trains, sights and meals, allow at least 8½ hours.

-This section is essentially the same as the start of Extra Walk 63, in the opposite direction.
+This section is the same as the end of Walk #63.

-From The Bull turn right onto the High Street to come to a mini-roundabout, with St Peter's church visible up ahead.
-Turn left into Detillens Lane, passing a row of attractive half-timbered cottages on your left.
-In 300m, shortly after passing a cul-de-sac (Padbrook) on the left, turn right onto a signposted footpath.
-Follow the short path between garden fences and through a gate onto a meadow.
+From The Bull turn right onto the High Street to come to a mini-roundabout.
+Turn left into Detillens Lane, passing a row of attractive half-timbered cottages on the left.
+In 300m (and 60m after passing a cul-de-sac, Padbrook, on the left) turn right onto a signposted footpath, a short path between garden fences which leads out through a gate into a meadow.

-Continue in the same direction on a grassy path across the meadow, alongside a row of wooden posts.
-As you approach some trees follow the path round to the right and across a footbridge over the River Eden.
-Continue through a kissing gate, past a small allotment and between houses.
+Continue in the same direction on a grassy path across the meadow, waymarked with a few wooden posts.
+As you approach some trees follow the path round to the right, past a vehicle barrier and across a footbridge over the River Eden.
+Continue through a metal gate, past a small allotment and between houses.
 At the end turn left onto a residential street (Granville Road).